cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

-If you are doing this tutorial with a friend, now is the time to exchange the verification (public) keys: `{alice,bob}-node.vk` and `{alice,bob}-hydra.vk`.
+If you are collaborating with a partner, exchange the verification (public) keys: `{alice,bob}-node.vk` and `{alice,bob}-hydra.vk` to ensure secure communication
-You can use any authenticated communication channel for this where you can be sure your peer cannot be easily impersonated.

-Besides keys, we also want to communicate each other's connectivity information.
-That is, an IP address / hostname + port where we will be reachable for our layer two network using `hydra-node`.
-For the purpose of this tutorial we are assuming an IP address and port for `alice` and `bob` which works on a single machine, but please replace usages below with your respective addresses:
+Before launching the `hydra-node`, it's crucial to establish and communicate each participant's network connectivity details.
+This includes the IP addresses and ports where `Alice` and `Bob's` nodes will be reachable for the layer two network interactions.
+For this tutorial, we're using placeholder IP addresses and ports which should be replaced with your actual network details:

 <!-- TODO: can we make peers configurable via some text input? -->